Kbjng/Cost-Optimisation-dashboard-70--informed-ignoring/README.md

 Some Key results from the Dashboard:
-AWS Glue had the highest cost service at $2,389 per month, Amazon RDS at $921 per month, and EC2 followed with significant spend of at $738 per month.
+AWS Glue had the highest cost service at $2,389 per month, Amazon RDS at $921 per month, and EC2 followed with a significant spend at $738 per month.
-With an average savings potential across resource opportunities of 77.8%
+With an average savings potential of 77.8% across resource opportunities.